MarkAdell/personal-website/content/blog/writing-testable-code.md

 Each test creates its own config and passes it in.
 The configuration is immutable, so it cannot be changed accidentally by another test or another part of the program.

+The same principle applies to environment variables: calling `System.getenv("KEY")` inside a method is global mutable state in disguise.
+Inject it through a config object instead.

 ## 4. Static calls to side-effecting code

 ```java